pure-symbols/pure.lexicals/.docs/lambda-calculus-101/readme.md

 **or `add_three = x -> 3 + x` or `add_three = z -> 3 + z` or `add_three = foozzfii -> 3 + foozzfii`, etc ... they all same thing.**

+OK, that all.
+You've already touch all the points of *Lambda Calculus*.
+Funny? *Let me tell you them. 🌜*

 ### 🏹 Lambda Calculus